sta/websocket-sharp/README.md

 #### Step 3 ####

-Creating an instance of the `WebSocketServer` class.
+Creating a new instance of the `WebSocketServer` class.

 ```csharp
 var wssv = new WebSocketServer (4649);